geoffp/pert-chart/README.md

 PERT Chart for 4ZP6
 ===============
-Forked and modified from https://github.com/nickholub/d3-dag-visualization DAG (directed acyclic graph) JavaScript visualization with D3.
+Forked and modified from [HERE](https://github.com/nickholub/d3-dag-visualization)
-[dagre-d3](https://github.com/cpettitt/dagre-d3) is used for graph layout and rendering.
-Good for displaying flowchart and PERT chart-like graphs.

 ## Usage
-example.js file contains pert data (nodes and edges).
+example.js file contains PERT data (nodes and edges).
-Just update this with your project tasks.
+Just update this with your project tasks and open index.html file in browser.

  Just open html file in browser, no server is required.